Salma-Elnemr/predicting-facebook-engagement-metrics/README.md

-# Social Media Reach Analysis
+# Predicting Facebook Engagement Metrics

 In this analysis, I examined a dataset containing information about Facebook posts and aimed to build regression and classification models to predict different outcomes.
 Before proceeding with the modeling, I performed some preprocessing steps.